DrunkenAlcoholic/nlogout/nlogout.Configuration.Guide.md

 icon_theme = "default"
 ```

+- `show_text`: Whether to show text on buttons (true/false).
+If set to false, only icons will be displayed.
 - `width`: Width of each button (in pixels)
 - `height`: Height of each button (in pixels)
 - `padding`: Padding between buttons (in pixels)